 - Audit the whole school curriculum to ensure it is promoting positive images of ethnic minorities and includes topical issues such as Black Lives Matter, LGBTQ+ and current news to allow for and encourage discussion with pupils.

-- Ensure that all pupils in school ‘experience’ and celebrate the multicultural country in which pupils live.
+- Ensure that all pupils in school experience and celebrate the multicultural country in which they live.